 Remove all furniture from the room and lay down the Contractors/Masking Paper being sure to overlap each strip by 4-5 inches.
 This will allow for easier cleanup later.
 Turn off the breaker to the room and remove all ceiling light and fan fixtures.

-Using a pump sprayer, wet a 5-6 foot square section of popcorn being careful not to get too much water on the walls.
+Using a pump sprayer (for magnetic drive pumps), wet a 5-6 foot square section of popcorn being careful not to get too much water on the walls.
 Wait a couple minutes before getting started to allow the water to soak into the textured ceiling.

 Using a wall scraper or trowel (non-serated side), start scraping off the texture.
 It should come off in sheets, although on a ceiling where the there is a lot of patching and joint compound, this will not be quite as easy.
 In our guest bedroom (which we tackled last weekend), the ceiling under the popcorn was literally covered in joint compound, tape, and drywall patches…which can make this part of the job a nightmare.